lengoc-quang/ExplorerBlurMica/README.md

 ```

 Save the configuration after modification and reopen the File Explorer window to take effect.

+## Note
+- Blur effect isn't available for Windows 11.
+- Mica and Mica Alt effect isn't avaiable for Windows 10.
+> [!IMPORTANT]
+> If something happens that crashes Explorer, press and hold the `ESC` key to open Explorer and uninstall the program or run this command with administrator privileges: `taskkill explorer.exe && regsvr32 /u "you path/ExplorerBlurMica.dll" && explorer.exe`.
+> This will remove ExplorerBlurMica and restart Explorer.

 ## Other
 The GUI running on Python.